JFK Missing Bullet & Shot

 First off, to be in a position to establish that the 3rd shot was the missing shot is of immense historical significance because it answers one mystery.
 Also, it begs the question: What was Oswald shooting at considering that the President and Texas Governor Connally had both already been struck and were lying down and out of Oswald’s sight?

-My research indicates that the 3rd shot would have taken place approximately two seconds after the kill shot.
-In other words, at approximately Zapruder frame 350.
+My research indicates that the 3rd shot would have taken place approximately 3.77 seconds after the kill shot.
+In other words, at approximately Zapruder frame 382.

 There are two reasons for this conclusion.

 - Recall that the majority of witnesses described the 2nd and 3rd shots as being closer together than the first two shots.
-In my scenario the first shot would have occurred at frame z223.
-Then 4.91 seconds later—at frame z313—the kill shot hits.
-Then 2 seconds after that—at frame z350—a hastily fired 3rd shot would have been fired but completely missed.
+In my scenario the first shot would have occurred at frame z215.
+Then 5.35 seconds later—at frame z313—the kill shot hits.
+Then approximately 3.77 seconds after that—at frame z382—a hastily fired 3rd shot would have been fired but completely missed.

 - The Warren Commission investigated a man named James Tague who was struck in the face by a small piece of concrete that was apparently dislodged when one of the bullets hit a curb near where Tague was standing in Dealey Plaza.
 Moreover, the location of the chipped curbed lines up in such a manner that suggests the bullet responsible for the chipped curb was fired at the very end of the shooting sequence, thereby suggesting that this was the 3rd shot—and missing bullet—and that it occurred after the kill shot.